azizharouna/KYC-Dashboard/README.md

 - The purchase probability modeling and its Predictive Analysis
 - The probability of (chocolate bar) brand choice   and its Predictive Analysis
 - The purchase quantity modeling and its  Predictive Analysis

-a deep learning model is build in order to predictic the customer conversion

--	Customers conversion prediction using deep learning o	Brand choice models with multinominal logistic regression (learning in nmulti class scenario